shemetz/FoundryVTT-KryxRPG/README.md

 - Add all the other powers to the compendium (pending some planning and discussion)
 - Add a way to import [monsters](https://www.kryxrpg.com/monsters) from the website (or a compendium..?).
 Pending planning and discussion like the above
 - Find and fix all of the bugs that undoubtedly exist in the code
+- Everything else mentioned in the [Github Issues](https://github.com/itamarcu/FoundryVTT-KryxRPG/issues) and not mentioned here
 - Consider some mechanism through which sheets can own powers from the compendium without creating copies that take up space and become outdated
 - Add compatibility with popular D&D 5e modules (likely through ugly hacks or forks of every module)
 - Find someone to fix all of my ugly styling and make everything pretty (hopefully including the code that does the same thing)